 Motorized Level 1

+Required gear: Must provide your own modern working avalanche transceiver, avalanche shovel (no plastic blades) and avalanche probe.
+Also must have your own registered snowmobile/snowbike that is in good working order.
 Transportation is on your own.
-Provide your own lunches.
-Wear appropriate clothing and a helmet.
+Bring a helmet , wear appropriate clothing and provide your own lunch.
 You are required to have a fully operational modern avalanche transceiver (457kHz), an avalanche shovel (no plastic blades) and an avalanche probe.
 Also, you must have your own registered snowmobile/snowbike that is in good working order.
+Information needed: Make, Model, Year, registered and in good working order.

 The course will be following American Avalanche Association guidelines focusing on: